textpattern/textpattern.github.io/administration/plugins-panel.md

 ### Verifying plugin file contents

-After clicking the 'Upload' button, you'll be shown an intermediate view of the plugin file - a decompiled view - as it was written.
+After selecting the 'Upload' button, you'll be shown an intermediate view of the plugin file - a decompiled view - as it was written.
 You don't have to do anything here but look for obvious weirdness.
 For example, if you didn't see anything at all, that would be a problem, or if the plugin panel disappeared, that should be telling you to retreat.
-Otherwise, find the 'Install' button and click it.
+Otherwise, find the 'Install' button and select it.

 This will add the plugin record to the table, where you can then manage it.

 ### Plugin installation errors

-Sometimes large plugins can cause problems when you click the **Install button**, you might see the following error...
+Sometimes large plugins can cause problems when you select the **Install button**, you might see the following error...

 Badly formed or empty plugin code.